 Peak Shaving vs Load Shifting: Making the Right Choice

-Load shifting focuses on rescheduling energy-intensive tasks to off-peak hours, requiring minimal hardware investment but demanding thorough operational planning.
-A manufacturing plant might save €12,000 monthly by moving production to night shifts, while a warehouse using peak shaving achieves similar savings through battery discharge during peak times.
+Example comparison: A manufacturing plant using load shifting might save €12,000 monthly by moving production to night shifts.
+The same facility using peak shaving achieves similar savings through battery discharge during peak times while maintaining daytime operations.

 When to Choose Each Strategy